BinDong314/ESAIHW/README.md

 ## Step 3: Run the script in jupyter lab

 Please open the notebook file in jupyter to see the instruction to run it.
+The ESAIHW.ipynb is the file to run.